mastodon/documentation/content/en/api/oauth-scopes.md

 As of Mastodon 4.3.0, support for [RFC 8414](https://tools.ietf.org/html/rfc8414)'s `GET /.well-known/oauth-authorization-server` endpoint was added, allowing you to discover the scopes supported by the Mastodon server (as well as other OAuth related information such as the endpoints and grant flows).

-It is recommended using this endpoint in order to support multiple versions of Mastodon for your OAuth Application.
+We recommended using this endpoint in order to support multiple versions of Mastodon for your OAuth Application.

 If you make a request to the `GET /.well-known/oauth-authorization-server` endpoint, and it returns a 404, then you can assume that the Mastodon server is running a version older than 4.3, in which case you'll need to look at the specific scopes your application needs and what the lowest common scopes are for the version range of Mastodon that you wish to support.